chiangs/waffle-chart/README.md

 The fallbacks were chosen as they satisfy color contrast accessibility for both white and black backgrounds according to **WCAG AA** standards for _Large Text, UI Components, & Graphical Objects_.

+### Fonts and other styling

+The component will inherit the font from your app or can be modified by selecting it's class.
+Additional special stylings can be applied by selecting the right classes.

 ## Installing

 Using `NPM`: